 You are permitted to use one copy of the specified version of the NECCAP CD-ROM product identified above on any single computer, provided the Software is in use on only one computer at any time.
 If you have multiple licenses for the Software, then at any time, you may have as many copies of the Software in use as you have licenses.
 The Software is 'in use' on a computer when it is loaded into the temporary memory (i.e. RAM) or installed in the permanent memory (e.g. hard disk, CD-ROM, or other storage device of that computer).
-A copy of Software installed on a network server for the sole purpose of distribution to other computers is not 'in use' if you have a separate license for each computer to which the Software is distributed.
-You must ensure that, you have purchased additional licenses until the number of licenses is equivalent to the number of users before allowing the users to use the Software.
+A copy of Software installed on a network server for the sole purpose of distribution to other computers is not 'in use' if you have as equivalent to the number of users before allowing the users to use the Software.
 If you are a commercial customer of NECCAP, you hereby irrevocably grant NECCAP the right to perform an audit of your use of the Software during normal hours, you agree to cooperate with NECCAP in such audit and you agree to provide NECCAP with all records related to the use of the Software.
 Such audit is strictly for the purpose of confirmation of your compliance with the terms of this Agreement.